 - Configure your supplier base — notify key suppliers to also onboard their PEPPOL infrastructure so you can receive e-invoices

-- Go live with Wave 1 customers — issue your first live PEPPOL e-invoice and verify the FTA confirmation receipt
+- Go live for Phase 1 (revenue ≥ AED 50M) from 1 January 2027 — issue your first live PEPPOL e-invoice and verify the FTA confirmation receipt

 - Monitor rejections and exceptions — set up real-time alerts for any invoice rejection notifications from the PAPP